 Veeam Availability Console controls access to its functionality and monitoring data with the help of user roles.
-A user role defines what functionality, and what scope of data is available to a user in Veeam Availability Console.
-A user role also dictates whether a user has access to the Veeam Availability Console Administrator Portal or Client Portal.
+A user role defines what functionality, and what scope of data is available to a user or a user group in Veeam Availability Console.
+A user role also dictates whether a user or a group has access to the Veeam Availability Console Administrator Portal or Client Portal.

 The Client Portal is a self-service area for departments that act as consumers of managed backup services.
 In this portal, users can monitor how much resources they have consumed, deploy Veeam backup agents, manage backup jobs, view chargeback reports, perform basic configuration tasks and so on.